RUB-SysSec/Password-Strength-Meter-Accuracy/README.md

 ```
 #### Step 0: Preparation

+Before we start, we need to install some dependencies, like Python PIP, Selenium, and a WebDriver for your browser.

 ###### Configuring Python and Installing Selenium
 First we install Python [Package Installer](https://pip.pypa.io/en/stable/) (PIP) and the Python [virtual environment](https://docs.python.org/2.7/glossary.html#term-virtual-environment) runtime environment.